ahansen03/tennis_seed_performance/README.md

 | WTA  | 5026  | 0.3613 | 0.2308 |
 | ATP  | 5458  | 0.3684 | 0.2327 |

-The difference between the means is insignificant (p ≈ 0.45), meaning there is no strong evidence to suggest that upset frequencies differ significantly between the seeds in both the WTA and ATP tours outside of Grand Slams.
+The difference between the means is insignificant (p ≈ 0.45) and only ~0.71%, so there is no evidence to suggest that upset frequencies differ significantly between the seeds in both the WTA and ATP tours outside of Grand Slams.

 Conversely, if we look at only the Grand Slam data, we observe the following upset frequencies for both tours: